AggieDev/RedditShare/README.md

 Android App project for Rocksauce Studios

-Only src/ folder from Eclipse project including in GitHub.
+Only src/ folder from Eclipse project included in this repository.